 Students are required to take Challenge 1 at some point during their Middle School career.
 It is offered in the fall, winter, and spring on a trimester basis.
 In this class, students explore the themes of community, identity, and advocacy by engaging in group games and activities on the challenge course.
-Whether they are sneaking through the Spider’s Web without waking the dozing arachnid, traversing the Pig’s Trough using force laws, or ascending up and over the 8’ wall, Challenge I participants utilize the resources of their peers to accomplish difficult tasks.
-Through this process, they explore group dynamics and communication by identifying roles within a group as well as their own, often undiscovered, individual strengths and talents.
-As the class progresses, there are opportunities for participants to tackle the challenges of high initiatives, including zip lines, swings, and climbing towers.
+Whether they are sneaking through the Spider’s Web without waking the dozing arachnid, traversing the Pig’s Trough using force laws, or ascending up and over the 10’ wall, Challenge 1 participants utilize the resources of their peers to accomplish difficult tasks.
+Through this process, they explore group dynamics and communication by identifying roles within a group as well as their own often undiscovered individual strengths and talents.
+As the class progresses, there are opportunities for participants to tackle the challenges of high initiatives, including zip lines, swings, and climbing.

 Challenge Leadership 1-2

-This class is offered to those Middle and Upper School students who have completed Challenge I and are interested in developing their leadership skills and becoming a Challenge leader.
+This class is offered to those Middle and Upper School students who have completed Challenge 1 and are interested in exploring their personal leadership style and becoming a Challenge leader.
 Participants learn technical skills to safely facilitate the initiatives on the Challenge course, as well as explore group dynamics, techniques for leading group discussions, and develop their own personal leadership style.

-These students are individuals who have successfully completed Challenge Leadership 1 and 2, plus two additional semesters working alongside a Yellow Helmet Leader.
-They sign up to facilitate the Challenge I class or any of the outreach workshops.
+These students are individuals who have successfully completed Challenge Leadership 1 and 2, followed by two additional semesters working alongside a senior Black Helmet Leader.
+They volunteer to facilitate the Challenge I class and outreach workshops.

-Low initiative programs have been conducted for Southwest Baltimore Charter School, John’s Hopkins Biomedical Containment Unit, Park School’s Parents’ Association, Upper School Physics Classes, Baltimore Policy Youth Academy, Foreign Exchange Students, and Shank’s Mare Outfitters.
+Low initiative programs are conducted with KIPP Ujima Academy, Afya School, Southwest Baltimore Charter School, John’s Hopkins Biomedical Containment Unit, Park School’s Parents’ Association, Upper School Physics Classes, Baltimore Policy Youth Academy, Foreign Exchange Students, and Shank’s Mare Outfitters.
 Outreach workshops are also conducted for new Middle School and Upper School Park students during orientation, new Park parents, and Park School faculty and staff.
-Park Lower School students get involved in Challenge with workshops, supporting studies in bridge building and ancient machines, and learning how to work together cooperatively to solve problems.
+Park Lower School students get involved in Challenge with workshops, supporting studies, and learning how to work together cooperatively to solve problems.

 Service Learning has been part of the Middle School program in one form or another since the Middle School was established.
-It teaches students in a practical way to assume responsibility for their immediate environment and the community at large, fostering greater maturity, self-awareness, and cooperation among students.
+It teaches students in a practical way to recognize and assume shared responsibility for their immediate environment and the community at large, fostering greater maturity, self-awareness, and cooperation among students.